How to set up a public service mutual and 'spin out' of a public service organisation.

 - Transition plan

 A template document is here to support you with drafting your initial business plan.

 Legal form, governance and employee control

 When considering the legal form of your potential public service mutual, that form must follow function.

 From a legal perspective, there are 2 stages to setting up your mutual:

-- Choosing a legal form: determining what sort of body your mutual is in the eyes of the law.
+Choosing a legal form: determining what sort of body your mutual is in the eyes of the law.
 The two knowledge sharing documents below provide an overview of the most common different types of legal forms to help get you started: * Comparative overview of legal forms * Guidance to legal forms and organisational structures

 Producing a governing document such as articles of association which sets out the constitutional principles governing your organisation.

 When considering how employee control fits into the legal model and governance structure, the Employee Ownership Association-Baxendale publication Making Employee Ownership Work is a useful resource.
 It draws on case studies from 25 large employee owned organisations in the UK.